clemrho/UIPathFinder/README.md

 ![hist](md_img/history.png)

 - **Favorites Page (`/favorites`)**
-  - 50+ UIUC locations with images; shows visit counts backed by the `building_usage` SQLite table (defaults to 1 if no prior data).
+  - 50+ UIUC locations with images; broken images fall back to a stable Alma Mater photo.
+Visit counts backed by the `building_usage` SQLite table (defaults to 1 if no prior data).
+  - Selecting or restoring a path increments building usage counts in SQLite so favorites stay fresh.
   - “Weather” (AccuWeather) and “Bus Route” (mtd.org) quick links in the header.

 - **Backend Integration**